Excess-GitHub/LLM-Based-APR/README.md

 An attempt at Automated Program Repair using an LLM.

 ## LLM Training
-Please use the finetuning.ipynb Python Notebook to perform model fine-tuning.
+Please use the `finetuning.ipynb` Python Notebook to perform model fine-tuning.

 ## LLM Evaluation
-You may evaluate your trained LLM using the run.ipynb Python Notebook.
+You may evaluate your trained LLM using the `run.ipynb` Python Notebook.

 However, in order to evaluate your LLM on the APR task you first need to set up the RunBugRun Executable Dataset.

 ### RunBugRun Installation

-#### `rbugr`

 As of today, rbugr only supports Ubuntu 22.04.

 #### Prerequisities